kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/documentation/OperatingModes.md

 ---

-### 2. HomeKit Client Mode (Expose openHAB to HomeKit)
+### 2. Homekit Client Mode (Expose openHAB to Homekit)

-In this mode, OpenHAB acts as a **HomeKit client** (accessory server), exposing its Items or Things to HomeKit controllers (e.g., iPhone Home app).
+In this mode, OpenHAB acts as a **Homekit client** (accessory server), exposing its Items or Things to Homekit controllers (e.g., iPhone Home app).

 #### Key Features
-- openHAB Items/Things appear as HomeKit accessories to Apple devices.
+- openHAB Items/Things appear as Homekit accessories to Apple devices.
 - Supports configuration via YAML files or Thing definitions.

 #### A. YAML Configuration